spacebanana420/tanuki/README.md

 ```
 command=wine
 ```
-I personally recommend you use Wine-GE, as it has better audio resampling (SFX won't be muffled in-game) and it uses fshack by default, which prevents the game's resolution from affecting your desktop's.
+I personally recommend you download and use Wine-GE, as it has better audio resampling (SFX won't be muffled in-game) and it uses fshack by default, which prevents the game's resolution from affecting your desktop's.

 If you download a custom WINE build, you can use it to launch your games with its absolute path.
 Assuming the path to your custom wine build is "/path/to/custom-wine/bin/wine", you can add to your config.txt:
 ```